sanskrit-coders/sanskrit-coders.github.io/content/content/ocr/scanning.md

 ## pdf processing
 ### Splitting multi-page/ column pages
+- scantailor advanced - to check. kArtik uses it.
 - can be done with pdfarranger - but can be laborious if facing page proportions are not uniform
 - briss is more automated.
 Still - makes errors.
 Can make overlapping rectangles.
   - Source: [GH](https://github.com/mbaeuerle/Briss-2.0/releases)